 Dried Seaweed ~ 4,500 mcg.
 A whooping 3,000% of the iodine we need in a day is in 1/4 ounce.
 Which is why eating sushi just one or two times a week is extremely healthy for your thyroid.
 Because I’m not a fan of fishy tasting things, munching dried seaweed, like dulse, sea lettuce, doesn’t work for me.
 The dried seaweed flakes, substituting for sodium salt, has good reviews, so I’m trying it.
 Just a sprinkling is all you need.
 I’m pretty sure my daily iodine intake is too low for my thyroid to be healthy, so this will be good..

 Spirulina ~ 15 mcg per serving.
 I’ve been buying Nutrex Spirulina, from Hawaii.
 Nutrex doesn’t have iodine on the Supplement Facts label, so I called.
-They were helpful and said the nutrient results for their Spirulina are several pages long, so they only included the ones that are “industry standard” on their label.
-I like Nutrex Astaxanthin, which I why I bought their Spirulina.
+They were helpful and said the nutrient results for their Spirulina are several pages long, so they only include ones that are “industry standard” on their label.
+I like Nutrex Astaxanthin, which is why I bought their Spirulina.
 I’m delighted the Spirulina has B12 in it and 2 grams of protein per serving.

 Seaweed and Fukushima ~ Should you be worried?

-When I mentioned using kelp as a seasoning in order to achieve a good amount of iodine in my daily diet, some people on Twitter began warning me to think about Fukushima and the radiation level that might be contained in seaweed, whether the seaweed is from Japan, from waters near California, or the waters on the coast of Maine.
+When I mentioned using kelp as a seasoning in order to achieve a good amount of iodine in my daily diet, some people on Twitter warned me to think about Fukushima and the possible radiation level in seaweed, whether it’s is from Japan, from waters near California, or the waters on the coast of Maine.

-I hadn’t thought about that, so I watched videos of people applying their Geiger counters to packs of seaweed, laptops, floors, walls… and I read quite a lot of material written about radiation.
+I hadn’t thought about that, so I watched videos of people with Geiger counters and packs of seaweed.
+I also read quite a lot about radiation.